colmap/colmap/doc/tutorial.rst

 meshing), you must re-run stereo processing and enable both the ``filter`` and ``geom_consistency`` options.
 Finally, perform the fusion and meshing steps.

-In addition to the internal dense reconstruction functionality, COLMAP exports to several other dense reconstruction libraries, such as CMVS/PMVS [furukawa10]_ or CMP-MVS [jancosek11]_.
+Note that COLMAP requires a CUDA-enabled GPU, so in addition to the internal dense reconstruction functionality, COLMAP exports to several other dense reconstruction libraries, such as CMVS/PMVS [furukawa10]_ or CMP-MVS [jancosek11]_.
 Please choose ``Extras > Undistort images`` and select the appropriate format.
 To run PMVS2, execute the following commands::

     ./path/to/pmvs2 /path/to/undistortion/folder/pmvs/ option-all